 At the turn of the century, I had an idea for a magazine that I really wanted to read: one that explored pop culture in depth rather than as celebrity news.
 So I created a sample edition, wrote up a proposal/manifesto, and sent it out to publishers.
-While I was able to get replies from editorial directors at Conde Nast and Time Inc., they weren’t exactly encouraging.
+While I was able to get replies from editorial directors at Conde Nast and Time Inc. (among others), they weren’t exactly encouraging.
 “Why do we need yet another entertainment magazine?” they demanded.

 Well, that was exactly what I was not proposing to do, but it was difficult to escape most editors’ impression of what pop culture coverage was good for: fluffy filler.
 What I wanted to read about was the cultural aspects of pop culture: its history, its creators, its design, the ways it shapes our society—the fun stuff that actually matters.
 Meanwhile, “serious” pop-culture writing is often just that—an academic treatise that wrings the life out of its subject.
 What I sought (and could only find intermittently) was a journalistic approach that brought the stories of popular culture to life rather than dissecting them or trivializing them.
-(Today, of course, there are plenty of options for pop-culture writing on the Internet, though the most popular ones still opt for the fluffy filler template.)
+(Today, of course, there are plenty of options for pop-culture writing on the Internet, though the most popular ones still opt for fluffy filler and stupid commentary about non-events.)

 So, since my grand proposal for a print magazine was going nowhere, I started my own “webzine” in 2002, which was about as good as you can imagine when considering I had no idea what I was doing and no money to do it.
 I taught myself how to “use” Dreamweaver, and probably broke whatever rules there were for web design at the time: